-Malignant mixed Mullerian is tumour (MMMT) (sometimes referred to as a carcinosarcoma) is a an uncommon malignancy that can occur anywhere along the female genital tract.
+Malignant mixed Mullerian tumours (MMMT), sometimes referred to as a carcinosarcoma, are uncommon malignancies that can occur anywhere along the female genital tract.

 It is comprised of both epithelial (carcinomatous) and stromal (sarcomatous) components.

 - prior pelvic irradiation: estimated in 10-30% of cases